mpahlavan/docker_learning/README.md

 ### if you want to create snd insert directly in terminal follow these commands instead:
 - docker-compose up -d
 - Connect to a Database:
-    - psql -h hostname -U username -d database
+    - psql -h hostname -p portnumber -U username -d database
 - List Databases:
     - \l
 - Connect to a Different Database: